Porsugu/Learning_Robot_Arm_In_1_Month/README.md

 Supports checking whether the robot is colliding (or within a safety margin) with obstacles.

 Integrated with a demo trajectory executor for real-time safety monitoring.

+---
+## Day19-21
+Achievements

+We successfully built a full pick-and-place pipeline on top of our modular framework.

+Day19: Introduced PickAndPlaceManagerV1, integrating Executor, IK solver, Trajectory Generator, and Gripper into a high-level API (pick(), place()).

+Day20: Extended ExecutorV4 with gripper logic, collision pause/resume, and safe return-to-home after each task.

+Day21: Implemented TaskSchedulerV2 with a dynamic task queue, enabling background execution of multiple tasks (spawn cube → pick → place → home).

+By the end of Day21, we had a fully automated pipeline: cubes can be spawned interactively, queued as tasks, and the robot autonomously executes home → pick → place → home cycles.